dsc-courses/dsc10-2024-sp/syllabus.md

 - Quiz 4: Friday, May 24
 - Quiz 5: Friday, May 31

 We will count only your three highest quiz scores towards your grade.
-In other words, we will drop your two lowest quiz scores, so each undropped quiz is worth 5%.
+In other words, we will drop your two lowest quiz scores.
 Quizzes are designed to give you low-stakes opportunities to practice solving problems on paper, with room for failure.
 You don't need to do well on every quiz to do well in the course.

-You must attend **your assigned discussion section** to take quizzes; see the [Discussion](#discussion) section of the syllabus for details.
 We will not offer makeup quizzes.
 If you are sick, traveling, or otherwise need to miss a quiz, you have some flexibility because two quiz scores are dropped.

+You must attend **your assigned quiz session**; see the [Quiz Sessions](#quiz-sessions) section of the syllabus for details.

 ---